Exceptional dentistry in a spa-like environment since 1985..

 We are kind, compassionate, and understanding.
 We focus on patient education and providing treatment plan options.

-Toothache Las Vegas
+Toothache Treatment in Las Vegas & Summerlin

 Toothaches can be a real pain but we’re here to help!